Chapter

 timber beams and reminded me of something I’d seen once, but I couldn’t

 think well enough to name it.
-But that was a ceiling high up there as
+But that was a ceiling high up there that

-sunlight was streaming in through a hole.
-Not much of it, especially
+sunlight was illuminating through a hole.
+There wasn’t much light

-compared to the portal’s previously blinding light, but enough for
+compared to the portal’s previously blinding variety, but it was enough

 “Take care of

-her,” he told Bodil and could have been referring to either Enid or me.
+her,” he told Bodil, and could have been referring to either Enid or

 second, even while sitting down, I was pretty sure he meant me.
 I tried